 Don’t worry, you’re not alone!
 In this article, we’ll answer all your questions about knee swelling after surgery and give you some peace of mind.

-As a qualified physiotherapist with over a decade of experience in home care, hospitals, and rehabilitation centers, I’ve seen it all.
+As a qualified physical therapist with over a decade of experience in home care, hospitals, and rehabilitation centers, I’ve seen it all.

 I’ve also conducted extensive research in international scientific literature to provide you with the most accurate information.